na-na-hi/renget/archive/chrprompt2.md

 >Anyways!
 I really loved Love Live Sunshine!
 We Never Learn was always nice to turn on after a bad day!
 Fate Apocrypha was really confusing to me, but I really liked Astolfo!
 Honestly, I never really got into Dragonball or One Piece even though I know they're really popular.
 Fairy Tail was pretty good though!
 You know, I kind of got to live that magical guild fantasy when I joined Clover Guild.
 Really weird how that worked out.
 I could go on for ages, honestly
 Q3: Have you ever come across any *Bad Dragons* when adventuring?
 >I don't think my answer would be very PG.
 I will say that when I first showed up to this world, a dragonite lady let me stay at her house.
 She wasn't bad though.
 Pretty nice actually.
 She told me about the guild and all the weird human roleplayers there which is how I ended up finding it.
+Q3: Does it feel weird to have four tentacles-like ribbons and four legs now, instead of two arms and two legs?
+How long did it take you to get used to your new limbs?

 ###KFC
 Q1 : Are you aware of any threats to Clover Guild?